Do I need a special licence to drive a vehicle which isn't a car?

 You may also need to provide a medical certificate.

 If you will be the operator of the towing service you’ll also need the appropriate Transport Service licence.

 More information about running a vehicle recovery business is on the NZTA website.

 Back to top

 I want to be able to drive a forklift for my work.
 What do I have to do?

 If you’re going to be operating a forklift at work, you will need to obtain an F Endorsement.

 The F endorsement entitles you to drive a forklift subject to your licence class.
 Class 1 in combination with an F endorsement entitles you to drive forklifts with a gross laden weight of up to 18,000 kg.
 Class 2 with an F endorsement entitles you to drive forklifts with a weight over 18,000 kg.

-To get the F endorsement, you need to hold a current driver licence (of Class 1, 2, 3, 4 or 5) and pass an approved course.
-More information about applying for an F endorsement (including fees) is available on the NZTA factsheet, F endorsements for driving forklifts.
+To get the F endorsement, you need to hold a current driver licence with the appropriate class (Class 1, 2, 3, 4 or 5) and pass an approved course.
+More information about applying for an F endorsement (including fees) is available on the NZTA website.